iOmega8561/DcmVision/README.md

 # DcmVision

-DcmVision is a sample project for visionOS that demonstrates how to handle and visualize DICOM files, including generation of a 3D model for scans acquired using CT and MRI.
+DcmVision is an advanced visionOS project that demonstrates how to handle and visualize DICOM files, including generation of a 3D model for scans acquired using CT and MRI.
 The project serves as a reference implementation for integrating DICOM imaging into visionOS applications.
 Additionally, it provides an example of bridging standard Clang technologies to the Apple ecosystem by using Objective-C++.

 This project requires some setup steps, which are outlined below.